Efficient Perception, Planning, and Control Algorithm for Vision-Based Automated Vehicles: Experimental setup

 \subsection{Network training strategy}

-The MTUNets are trained through three stages.
-The pose subnet is first trained through stochastic gradient descent (SGD) with a batch size (bs) of 20, momentum (mo) of 0.9, and learning rate (lr) starting from $10^{ - 2}$ and decreasing by a factor of 0.9 every 5 epochs for a total of 100 epochs.
-Detection and pose subnets are then trained jointly based on the trained parameters from the first stage using the SGD optimizer with bs = 4, mo = 0.9, and lr = $10^{ - 3}$, $10^{ - 4}$, and $10^{ - 5}$ for the first 60 epochs, the 61st to 80th epochs, and the last 20 epochs, respectively.
-All subnets (detection, pose, and segmentation) were trained together in the last stage using the pretrained model from the previous stage using the Adam optimizer.
-Bs and mo were set to 1 and 0.9, respectively.
-Lr was set to $10^{ - 4}$ for the first 75 epochs and $10^{ - 5}$ for the last 25 epochs.
-The total loss in each stage is a weighted sum of the corresponding losses \cite{Lee17}.
+The MTUNets were trained in three stages.
+The pose subnet was first trained through stochastic gradient descent (SGD) with a batch size (bs) of 20, momentum (mo) of 0.9, and learning rate (lr) starting from $10^{ - 2}$ and decreasing by a factor of 0.9 every 5 epochs for a total of 100 epochs.
+The detection and pose subnets were then trained jointly with the parameters obtained in the first training stage and using the SGD optimizer with bs = 4, mo = 0.9, and lr = $10^{ - 3}$, $10^{ - 4}$, and $10^{ - 5}$ for the first 60 epochs, the 61st to 80th epochs, and the last 20 epochs, respectively.
+All subnets (detection, pose, and segmentation) were trained together in the last stage with the pretrained model obtained in the previous stage and using the Adam optimizer.
+Bs and mo were set to 1 and 0.9, respectively, and lr was set to $10^{ - 4}$ for the first 75 epochs and $10^{ - 5}$ for the last 25 epochs.
+The total loss in each stage was a weighted sum of the corresponding losses \cite{Lee17}.